ljgarcia/semsim.benchmark/README.md

 How related articles can be calculated when working with semantic annotations?
 Is there any difference between using only title-and-abstract versus full-text?
 Those are the questions we are interested in.

-we have benchmarked three similarity algorithms --PMRA, BM25, and Cosine, in order to determine which one works best with semantic annotations on full-text.
+We have benchmarked three similarity algorithms --PMRA, BM25, and Cosine, in order to determine which one works best with semantic annotations on full-text.
 We used the <a href="http://trec.nist.gov/pubs/trec14/t14_proceedings.html">TREC-2005 Genomics Track collection</a> to carry on our experiments.
 We have performed analyses based on Pearson Correlation, precision & recall, and dispersion.
 TREC-2005 comprises 34633 articles organized in 50 topics.
 Only 4585 are categorized as relevant or partially relevant to at least one of the 50 topics.
 We are working with 4240 of those 4585.

 PMRA-stems, PMRA applied to stems in text-and-abstract, is used as a baseline.
 PMRA, BM25, and Cosine are applied to annotations in text-and-abstract.
 The more red, the higher the correlation while the more blue the lower the correlation.